Members Sign In

 View Bio

-More recently, Boccanfuso was part of a team selected to create and manage the Engineering Research Visioning Alliance (ERVA, ervacommunity.org), an NSF-funded initiative with a mission to identify and develop new engineering research directions and catalyze high-impact research that benefits society.
+Tony is part of the leadership for the Engineering Research Visioning Alliance (ERVA), an NSF-funded initiative with a mission to identify and develop new engineering research directions and catalyze high-impact research that benefits society.

-Tony’s wife, Dr. Laura Boccanfuso, is a successful roboticist and entrepreneur who founded Van Robotics, an ed tech company.
-They have three children and reside in Columbia, SC.
+Tony’s wife, Dr. Laura Boccanfuso, is a successful and accomplished roboticist and entrepreneur who founded Van Robotics, an edtech company.
+They have three grown children and reside in Columbia, SC.

 Treasurer